wesbos/eslint-config-wesbos/readme.md

 alias wbeslint='sh ~/path/to/the/wbeslint.sh'
 ```

 4. After adding it to the correct config, the alias won't work in this shell window, so start a new one.
-From you root project directory, and simply type "wbeslint" and see the show.
+From you root project directory, simply type "wbeslint" and see the show.

 ## Global Install